-Another article, this one written by the mother of a young girl, seemed to take it personally every time her daughter was dealt the unfortunate “Plumpy” card (a reverse trump card, if you will), which sent the girl into a state of despair.
+Another article, this one written by the mother of a young girl, seemed to take it personally every time her daughter was dealt the unfortunate “plump” card (a sort-of reverse trump card), which sent the girl into a state of despair.

 That said, the main trouble with Candyland, in my opinion, is not the win-lose scenario.
 It’s Plumpy.
 Seriously, I really do think that Plumpy is responsible for a good deal of the rising Prozac trade.
 With Plumpy in action, a game of Candyland can last as long as the Dark Ages.
 Maybe longer.
 As soon as you approach the final curve of the path, Plumpy will rise from the depths of the card pile and send you packing your bags back to the sugarplum trees.
 After about six encounters with him, most parents are ready to ring his fuzzy little neck.

 Normally I would seek a response from Plumpy’s people, but his contact information and board game profile have been scrubbed.
-Even the wikipedia text that had come up when I searched for him had vanished from all but the cached version of the entry.
+Even the wikipedia text that had come up when I searched for him the first time had vanished from all but the cached version of the entry.

-Or perhaps the collective resentment against Plumpy had become multi-generational, and a simple change of face was needed in order to denote a more self-aware / refined era of board game.
-In other words, Plumpy had to take the fall, and that someone had to be Plumpy.
+Or perhaps the collective resentment against Plumpy had built into a multi-generational groundswell, and a simple change of face was needed in order to denote a more self-aware / refined era of board game.
+In other words, somebody had to take the fall, and that someone had to be Plumpy.

-Another possibility is that Hasbro is guilty of the same anti-purple prejudice displayed by the McDonald’s Corporation when they gave Grimace the so-called “purple” slip.
+Another possibility is that Hasbro is guilty of displaying the same chromatic prejudice as when McDonald’s Corporation gave Grimace the dreaded “purple” slip.

-Whatever the reasons, history has taught us there are grave consequences to deposing public figures for political gain.
-Also worth considering is whether the gender switch suggests that this country may, in fact, be ready for a female president.
+Whatever the reasons, as history has taught us, there are grave consequences to deposing public figures for political expedience.
+Also worth considering is whether this “new switcheroo” of gender and fortune suggests that this country may, in fact, be ready for a female president.

-Certainly much about the circumstances attending Plumpy’s downfall invites further discussion.
-But let us end instead with a salutation to the Plumpster himself: Plumpy, you may have been kicked out of Candy Land, but there I’m sure there’s a special place for you in Plumpa Troll Paradise.
+Certainly the circumstances attending Plumpy’s downfall invite further discussion.
+But let us end instead with a salutation to the now-departed Plumpster himself: Plumpy, you may have been kicked out of Candy Land, but there’s certainly a place for you in Plumpa Troll Paradise.